-Internal validity in research is basically a level of confidence that the test which you have performed for judging the causal relationship between variables is reliable.
+Internal validity in research is a level of confidence that the test you have performed for judging the causal relationship between variables is reliable.
 It is considered to be one of the important measures, particularly in Quantitative research.

 Internal validity: Examples

 Example 1: An investigation performs for analyzing the relationship between income level and the likelihood of smoking has lower internal validity.
 It has been found from research that there is a relationship between smoking and low-income group.

 For example the different types of variables are profession, ethnicity, education, social status, etc. You can not eliminate such variables from the study.
 It is internal validity which helps in demonstrating that you have evidence that proves that findings have a significant influence on results.